 I stood in the mezzanine, and as I looked around at the number of hands in the air, my heart began to grow heavy.
 These were individuals of various nationalities, ages, and backgrounds.
 No group was excluded.

 The entire church began to solemnly pray for those with their hands up.
 We began to pray for the breakthrough that each of our brothers and sisters so desperately needed.

 Millions of people suffer from depression.
-It’s considered a mental health disorder, and is characterized by feelings of sadness, miserable mood and a loss of interest in life, or certain activities.
+It’s considered to be a mental health disorder, and it’s characterized by feelings of sadness, miserable mood, and a loss of interest in life or certain activities.

 Depression is a thief and a silent killer.
 It robs one of their joy, peace, time, motivation, and depending on the severity of it, it can rob a person of their very life.

-It’s most upsetting to me to see so many young children taking their own lives recently.
+It’s most upsetting to see so many young children taking their own lives.

 So, how does a person become depressed?
-Well, I’m not a doctor, but from information I’ve gathered, for some, it’s an actual hormone or mental disorder.
+Well, I’m not a doctor, but from information that I’ve gathered, for some, it’s an actual hormone or chemical imbalance.
 Therefore, I encourage those persons to seek medical help, and to not be ashamed to do so.
 For others, our current situations and circumstances could be the culprit.

 In my early teens, on occasion I would ponder suicide, though I never seriously planned it.
-I thank God that it never went any further than that, because it certainly could have.
+I thank God that it never went any further than thinking about it.

 Whatever the cause of the depression, it’s not a figment of a person’s imagination, but it’s as real as AIDS or cancer.

 But the good thing is, God is not partial to healing only certain diseases.
 If He can heal one of them, He can heal them all!